Medicare Advantage Plans

 Medicare Part B (medical coverage) pays for

-- clinical laboratory services and tests
+- clinical laboratory services and tests,

-- outpatient hospital treatment
+- outpatient care,

 - preventive health services, including exams, lab tests, health screenings, and shots.

 Medicare Part D (prescription drug coverage) pays for generic and brand-name prescription drugs.
 You can get prescription drug coverage either by joining a stand-alone prescription drug plan or by buying a Medicare Advantage plan that includes drug coverage.
-If you have group health coverage that provides prescription coverage ask your plan whether you need Medicare Part D.
+If you have group health coverage that provides prescription coverage, ask your plan whether you need Medicare Part D.

 This publication provides basic information about Medicare Advantage plans, what they are, how they provide benefits, and where to get more information and assistance.
 The official source for information about Medicare Advantage plans is the federal Centers for Medicare and Medicaid Services (CMS).
 Each year, CMS publishes the annual Medicare & You handbook.
 The handbook includes a list of Medicare Advantage plans available for the coming year.